-In addition to the above, the most significan regulations are outlined below, and the Company's efforts to remain compliant.
+In addition to the above, the most significant regulations are outlined below, and the Company's efforts to remain compliant.

 International Safety Management Code (ISM Code): Learning from various marine casualties over the years, "International Safety Management Code" (ISM Code) was introduced by the International Maritime Organization, to enhance the safe operation of ships and pollution prevention.
-The ISM Code became mandatory on 1 July 1998 for passenger ships including passenger high-speed crafts, oil tankers, chemical tankers, gas carriers, bulk carriers and cargo high-speed crafts of 500 gt and upwards, but the Company implemented this in 1995 itself after obtaining due certification
+The ISM Code became mandatory on 1 July 1998 for passenger ships including passenger high-speed crafts, oil tankers, chemical tankers, gas carriers, bulk carriers and cargo high-speed crafts of 500 gt and upwards, but the Company implemented this in 1995 itself after obtaining due certification.

-The Code is implemented on board the vessels and offic s ashore in order to provide an international standard for the following objectives:
+The Code is implemented on board the vessels and offices ashore in order to provide an international standard for the following objectives:

 - 1. Ensure safety at sea

-- 2. Prevent human injury or loss of life
+- Prevent human injury or loss of life

 - 3. Avoid damage to the environment

-Below is a graphical account of the Company's ISM Code violations viewed against Vessel Operating days from 2009-2017.
-For the purpose of this analysis, violations are considered as any incident that results in a fire explosion, serious injury or death to crew members, collisions, groundings, etc., The Company has analysed each violation in detail to identify the root-cause and initiate appropriate corrective actions.
+Below is a graphical account of the Company's ISM Code violations viewed against Vessel Operating days from 2010-2018.
+For the purpose of this analysis, violations are considered as any incident that results in a fire, explosion, serious injury or death to crew members, collisions, groundings, etc., The Company has analysed each violation in detail to identify the root-cause and initiate appropriate corrective and preventive actions.
 The results are then conveyed to all senior employees as case-studies to avoid recurrence.
-We are now happy to report that all our actions, have helped us lower the count of ISM violations for 2017, to just 2 instances over 13,147 vessel operating days for the fleet Even though the Company did not meet its target of zero ISM violation in 2017, in terms of the number of violations per vessel operating day basis, 2017 has the lowest violation rate at 0.015%, as compared to the highest violation rate at 0.11% in 2014 which was still at a low level.
+In 2018, we had 3 instances which can be termed as ISM violations, over 13,140 vessel operating days for the fleet.
+Even though the Company did not meet its target of zero ISM violation in 2018, in terms of the number of violations per vessel operating day basis, 2018 has a low violation rate at 0.023%, as compared to the highest violation rate at 0.11% in 2014 which was still at a low level.
+Even though we have counted 3 ISM violations in the current year, at least one of them is being contested as not being due to any fault on the part of our vessel.

 As per the ISM code requirements, annual internal audits are conducted on board by a dedicated team of qualified and experienced ship auditors reporting directly to the Managing Director.
 All incidents of non-compliances, accidents and near misses are thoroughly investigated and analyzed, after which procedures are reviewed immediately.
-Furthermore, all lessons learned from various accidents and near miss incidents are shared with organizations like Marine Accident Reporting Scheme (MARS) for the mutual benefi of the industry and to enhance maritime safety in general.
-The Nautical Institute, London, which publishes the MARS reports every month, has appreciated the Company's participation in MARS and for promotion and sharing "lessons to learn" incidents and case studies from its own flee for the benefi of the industry.
+Furthermore, all lessons learned from various accidents and near miss incidents are shared with organizations like Marine Accident Reporting Scheme (MARS) for the mutual benefit of the industry and to enhance maritime safety in general.
+The Nautical Institute, London, which publishes the MARS reports every month, has appreciated the Company's participation in MARS and for promotion and sharing "lessons to learn" incidents and case studies from its own fleet for the benefit of the industry.
 This is in compliance with the Company's highest ideals of quality management and social responsibility.